10 Things to Tell Yourself When You Feel Like Giving Up

 “I’m not sure this is worth it,”

-“I really don’t have anything to contribute,”
+“I really have nothing to contribute,”

 “I don’t know what I really want to do,”